5app/lsh/README.md

   }

   async store ({ index, buckets, data, ...custom }) {
     // store a batch of minhashes and bucket info
+    // use data object to store in memory
   }

   async finalise ({ blocks, columns, rows, stamp, data }) {